Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

 Training Instability in Early Runs

-We do not have a definitive explanation for why this failure mode emerged.
-The most plausible interpretation is that the reward landscape, under the combination of heavy front feet penalty and various conflicting regularization terms, became sufficiently unstable that faceplanting minimized several simultaneous penalties more effectively than any posture involving extended upright behavior.
-The instability suggested two directions: add explicit safety constraints to penalize catastrophic falls, and audit the remaining reward terms for conflicts with the target posture.
+I do not have a definitive explanation for the failure.
+One might hypothesize that the heavy front feet penalty, combined with several conflicting regularization terms, made the reward landscape unstable and caused Spot to simply faceplant.
+The instability pointed to two next steps: add explicit safety penalties to discourage catastrophic falls, and audit the remaining reward terms for conflicts with the target posture.

 Rewards That Were Fighting the Goal

-Several of the existing regularization terms were actively penalizing the posture we were trying to achieve.
-Standing upright on two legs requires Spot to pitch its body backward by 50–80°, shift its center of mass over the hind feet, and hold the front legs elevated — all deviations from the default quadruped stance that the original reward function penalized.
+Several of the existing regularization terms were actively penalizing the posture I wanted.
+Standing on two legs requires Spot to pitch its body backward by 50–80°, shift its center of mass over the hind feet, and hold the front legs elevated.
+All three are deviations from the default quadruped stance, and the original reward function penalized them.

-A reward function designed for quadruped locomotion encodes implicit assumptions about posture that are incompatible with bipedal locomotion.
-Each term had to be audited against the target behavior.
+The takeaway is general: a reward function designed for quadruped locomotion encodes implicit assumptions about posture that do not transfer to bipedal locomotion.
+I had to audit every term against the new target behavior.

 Building the Pitch Upright Reward

-Our original concern with using a strong front feet penalty alone was that it might cause Spot to avoid its front legs entirely and catastrophically faceplant — avoiding ground contact by pitching forward rather than by standing upright.
-To provide a positive gradient toward the desired posture, we experimented with a base_pitch_upright_reward: a piecewise function of body pitch angle θ that ramps from 0 to 1 between 0° and 50°, plateaus through 80°, then decays back to 0 and into a penalty beyond 90°.
+In parallel with the changes above, I had been working on a positive reward signal for the upright posture.
+My original concern was that the front feet penalty alone might cause Spot to avoid its front legs entirely by pitching forward into a faceplant rather than standing up.
+To provide a positive gradient toward the desired posture, I designed base_pitch_upright_reward: a piecewise function of body pitch angle θ that ramps from 0 to 1 between 0° and 50°, plateaus through 80°, then decays back to 0 and into a penalty beyond 90°.
 A height gate restricted the bonus to body heights between 0.5 m and 0.8 m to prevent exploits from crouched or tilted positions.

 Tuning Exploration to Escape Local Optima

-entropy_coeffrom 0.0025 → 0.005: the entropy bonus discourages premature convergence of the policy distribution.init_noise_stdfrom 1.0 → 2.0: the initial standard deviation of the Gaussian action distribution.
-Higher values produce more diverse early actions, increasing the probability of discovering useful behaviors.
+entropy_coeffrom 0.0025 to 0.005: the entropy bonus discourages premature convergence of the policy distribution.init_noise_stdfrom 1.0 to 2.0: the initial standard deviation of the Gaussian action distribution.
+Higher values produce more diverse early actions and raise the probability of discovering useful behaviors.

-The exploration parameter changes were applied via warm-starting from the best available checkpoint of the preceding run.
-Warm-starting preserved existing knowledge of how to push upright; increased exploration provided a better chance of discovering how to sustain and locomote in that posture.
+I applied these changes while warm-starting from the best checkpoint of the preceding run.
+Warm-starting preserved what the policy already knew about pushing upright, while the higher exploration gave it a better chance of discovering how to stay there and locomote.

 Standing Behavior Emerges